natewill/MusselCounter/README.md

-# Muscle Counter Capstone Project
+# Muscle Counter Application

 ## Stack

 ### [Next.js](https://nextjs.org/)
-Used for hosting the frontend and API routing.
+For hosting frontend, used for serving the front end and API routing.
+With a React UI.
-Provides a **React-based UI** for users to interact with the application.
+Next.js is specially designed for React, and handles routing while Node.js needs to use Express.
+Also much more minimal and efficient than Node.
+Next.js is essentially Node.js + specially made for React + built-in routing + more.

 ### [Python FastAPI](https://fastapi.tiangolo.com/#sponsors) + [Uvicorn](https://uvicorn.dev/)
-Since our model is built using Python libraries, we need to use a Python-based API to run it.
+Since our model is built using Python libraries, we need to use Python-based APIs to run it.
-- **FastAPI** is the Python backend framework used to create APIs that connect to our Next.js frontend.
+FastAPI is a Python backend used to make APIs that will connect to our Next.js frontend.
+Runs in Python, used to connect our model’s inference to our frontend.
-- **Uvicorn** is used to run these APIs on a local server.
+Uvicorn is used to run these APIs on a server.
+ASGI (Asynchronous Server Gateway Interface) runs up a server to host the APIs while being able to handle async requests.
+Handles Sockets, HTTP, etc. for the API.

 ### [SQLite](https://sqlite.org/)
-Used for storing batch, image, and inference data.
+For storing data.

 ### [PyInstaller](https://pyinstaller.org/)
-Used to bundle the application into a **single `.exe` file** that automatically opens the browser and runs the application locally.
+Used to bundle the application into an `.exe` file that opens the browser and runs the application.
+All Athan needs to do is download the `.exe`, and open the app — nothing else.

 ---

 ## Pages

 ### Dashboard
-- Upload an image, multiple images, or a folder of images.
+Upload an image, multiple images, or a folder of images.

 ### Results Page `/batches/[batchId]`
-- Runs inference on image(s) and lists all images with the model’s polygon predictions.
-- Displays live muscle count.
+Runs inference on image(s), and lists all images with the model’s polygon predictions on each image, with a live muscle count.
-- Allows changing the **score threshold** for classifying dead or alive muscles.
+Able to change the score threshold for classifying dead or alive.
-- Ability to **add more images** to the batch and **run more inference**.
+Add more images to the batch and run more inference.

-### Batch History / Library `/batches`
+### Batch History or Library `/batches`
-- Lists all previous batches.
+Lists all previous batches.
-- Allows opening a batch and navigating to its `batchId`.
+Able to open batches and go to their `batchId`.
-- Search functionality to find batches.
+Able to search for batches.

 ### Images `/images/[imageId]`
-- View model stats of a certain image.
+See model stats of a certain image.
-- Change threshold for the image.
+Change threshold for image.
-- (Future) Possibly relabel or correct model predictions.
+Maybe be able to relabel images but idk maybe later.

 ---